-- In Numenera, there is a hard cap on how many Ciphers (basically one-shot magical effects) a character can carry at once.
-Combined with the explicit instructions for the Game Master to be generous about Ciphers specifically, this is designed to counter the RPG player's default urge to hoard every resource they obtain indefinitely.
+- In Numenera (and other Cypher System games), there is a soft cap on how many Cyphers a character can carry at once, with consequences if anyone goes above the cap varying from one of the Cyphers randomly deactivating to a hole getting ripped in reality and swallowing the hoarder up.
+Combined with the explicit instructions for the Game Master to be generous about Cyphers specifically, this is designed to counter the RPG player's default urge to hoard every resource they obtain indefinitely.

 - In Heroine, there are only 14 Drama Points in the entire game.
 If there are no more "in the bank" and a player does something that should give them one, they instead take a Drama Point from the player who has the most of them at the table.
 Also, the player with the least Drama Points after the final scene gets to narrate the epilogue.

-- Swashbucklers of the 7 Skies has two different forms of Anti-Hoarding for limited-use bonuses (Style Dice) or treasures:
+- Swashbucklers of the 7 Skies has two different forms of this trope for limited-use bonuses (Style Dice) or treasures: